-Reversible, Partially Reversible and Irreversible Neuropathy
+Reversible, Partially Reversible, and Irreversible Neuropathy

-The peripheral nerves of body are generally affected the most by the condition of Neuropathy.
+The peripheral nerves of body are generally affected the most by the condition of neuropathy.
 Nerve damage interferes with the functionality of the affected body part and gives rise to complications.
 In many instances, neuropathy arises because of other diseases like diabetes, cardiac ailment, cancer, thyroid and more.
-Toxins, trauma and immune system dysfunction can also cause direct damage to the nerves.
+Toxins, trauma, and immune system dysfunction can also cause direct damage to the nerves.

 Anyone who is afflicted with neuropathy may want to know if his or her neuropathy is reversible or not.
 It is important to note that permanent damage to the nerves is not reversible in most cases.
 However, most patients can get relief from symptoms by treating the condition under the guidance of a medical practitioner.
 Some patients who follow the treatment plan religiously are even able to reverse or partially reverse the damages.

-Let us discuss the reversible, intermediate or irreversible neuropathy in further detail.
+Let us discuss the reversible, intermediate, or irreversible neuropathy in further detail.

 Have you managed to relieve your neuropathy symptoms?

-Certain types of Neuropathy
+3 Types of Neuropathy

-A. Reversible neuropathy
+1. Reversible neuropathy

 Some kinds of food allergies are found to cause neuropathies.
 Such neuropathies are reversible once you avoid the allergens that incite the condition.
 Studies indicate that almost all cases of neuropathy due to food allergies can be reversed with the help of modification of diet.
 The damaged nerves begin to function normally after a few weeks of curtailing intake of the food with allergens.